-Now that the unit is taking shape, we need to strengthen it and check it for square.
-We'll use the cabinet's back side to do this.
+Now that the cabinet carcass is taking shape, we need to strengthen it and check it for square.
+Once the back panel is installed, the cabinet carcass will be perfectly square and rigid.

-Cut a piece of 1/4" plywood to 47-1/4" x 18".
-(Once again, if you're modifying the plans for a different sized case or using 3/4" plywood for the back, you'll need to adjust accordingly.)
+- Cut a piece of 1/4-inch plywood to 47 1/4 x 18 inches.
+(If you're modifying the plans for a different sized case or using 3/4-inch plywood for the back, you'll need to adjust accordingly.)

 07 of 10